cgnkota/cgnkota/README.md

 <h2>About me</h2>

-- 🧑‍💻 I'm currently a **self-taught and full-stack developer, mostly working on front-end**
+- 🧑‍💻 I'm currently a **full-stack developer, mostly working on front-end**

 - 🧑‍🎓 I'm currently a **high school student**